-Borrowings under the credit facility are collateralized by substantially all of the Company's assets.
+Borrowings under the Second Loan Agreement are secured by substantially all of the Company's assets.
 Interest is payable at specified margins above either the Eurodollar Margin or the Prime Rate.
-The interest rate varies dependent upon the ratio of funded debt to adjusted EBITDA and ranges from Eurodollar Margin + 1.625% to 2.375% or Prime + 1.00% for the revolving credit line and from Eurodollar Margin + 2.00% to 2.75% or Prime + 1.00% for the term loan.
-Adjusted EBITDA is defined as net income (loss) less provision for taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), and acquisition costs for business combinations.
-The interest rate margins for the new facility are 0.50% less than the commensurate margins under the Company's previous credit facility.
+The interest rate varies based upon the ratio of funded debt to adjusted EBITDA and ranges from Eurodollar Margin + 1.625% to 2.375% or Prime + 1.00% for the revolving credit line and from Eurodollar Margin + 2.00% to 2.75% or Prime + 1.00% for the term loan.
+Adjusted EBITDA is defined as net (loss) income less provision for taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), acquisition costs for business combinations, extraordinary or non-recurring non-cash expenses of losses including, without limitation, goodwill impairments, and any extraordinary or non-recurring cash expenses in an aggregate amount not to exceed \$5.0 million for the life of this Second Loan Agreement.
 The revolving credit line requires an annual facility fee of 0.375% of the revolving credit line capacity.